 Seafood, Wildlife and Plant Vegetation

+The Chesapeake Bay is best known for its seafood production, especially blue crabs, clams, oysters and rockfish (a regional name for striped bass).
 The Bay is also home to more than 350 species of fish including the Atlantic menhaden and American eel.
 Bird predators include the American Osprey, Great Blue Heron, the Bald Eagle, and the Peregrine Falcon.
 Numerous flora also make the Chesapeake Bay their home both on land and underwater.
 Vegetation that makes its home in the Bay include wild rice, various trees like the red maple and bald cypress, and spartina grass and phragmites.

 Threats and Protecting the Chesapeake Bay